aartiksaini/DL_PROJECT_2023-24/README.md

 python detect_mask.py --image test_image.jpg
 Model Performance
-The model achieves an accuracy of X% on the test dataset and has been tested on various real-world images.
+The model achieves an accuracy of 97% on the test dataset and has been tested on various real-world images.

 Dataset
-The dataset used for training the model consists of X images with annotations for face mask presence.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgments
-The face mask detection model is based on the work of [cite the original paper or repository if applicable].
-Special thanks to [mention any contributors or libraries used].
+we have used different datasets for the same eg: MDMFR dataset, facmask dataset.

 Contact
-For any questions or feedback, feel free to reach out at [your email or contact information].
+For any questions or feedback, feel free to reach out at saini.21@iitj.ac.in,bishnoi.3@iitj.ac.in,kandari.1@iitj.ac.in,raput.3@iitj.ac.in